 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care City of Ashville The Strategic Plan directly supports the goals of the Asheville Buncombe Consortium of Care, making ending homelessness of goal of the Strategic Plan.
-City of Asheville 2025 Plan City of Asheville Affordable housing and economic development are elements of the City Comprehensive Plan East of the Riverway Multi-Modal Neighborhood Pro City of Asheville This DOT TIGER II funded planning process engaged residents and other stakeholders from low-wealth neighborhoods in planning transportation and economic development efforts, including riverfront revitalization.
+City of Asheville City of Asheville Affordable housing and economic development are 2025 Plan elements of the City Comprehensive Plan East of the Riverway City of Asheville This DOT TIGER II funded planning process engaged Multi-Modal residents and other stakeholders from low-wealth Neighborhood Pro neighborhoods in planning transportation and economic development efforts, including riverfront revitalization.
 It embodied Sustainability Principals.
-Impediments to Fair Housing Land of Sky Regional Council The goals to affirmatively further fair housing are incorporated into this Plan.
-Henderson County Comprehensive Plan Henderson County Affordable housing is cited as a key need in Henderson County.
-Gro-WNC Land of Sky Regional Council Land Use and Economic strategies of the Grow-WNC plan are being used as guidelines for growth in the Consortium area.
+Impediments to Fair Land of Sky Regional The goals to affirmatively further fair housing are Housing Council incorporated into this Plan.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Henderson County Henderson County Affordable housing is cited as a key need in Henderson Comprehensive Plan County.
+Gro-WNC Land of Sky Regional Land Use and Economic strategies of the Grow-WNC plan Council are being used as guidelines for growth in the Consortium area.
 Many of the principles in the Grow-WNC- locational efficiency, housing density in urban areas, the need to incorporate affordable housing in residential developments- are also components of the Consolidated Plan.
 Asheville/Bunc.
-10 Year Plan to End Homelessness City of Asheville The Consolidated Plan makes ending homelessness a key strategic objective.
-Asheville Housing + Transportation Index report Center for Neighborhood Technology for the City of Asheville Locational efficiency is incorporated into the priorities of the Consolidated Plan.
+10 City of Asheville The Consolidated Plan makes ending homelessness a key Year Plan to End strategic objective.
+Homelessness Asheville Housing + Center for Locational efficiency is incorporated into the priorities of Transportation Neighborhood the Consolidated Plan.
+Index report Technology for the City of Asheville